Proofing Your Books

-- Plug your iPhone or iPad into your Mac and start iTunes (if it doesn’t launch automatically).
+- Plug your iPhone or iPad into your Mac and open iTunes.

-- Click on the button to view the contents of your iPhone or iPad:
+- Click on the device button to view the contents of your iPhone or iPad:

-- Find the Kindle file generated by Vellum, then drag it into Kindle Documents pane.
+- Find the .azk file generated by Kindle Previewer and drag it into the Kindle Documents pane.
 Sometimes — even with a successful transfer — the file will disappear from the listing in iTunes shortly after you drop it.

 - Open the Kindle app on your iPhone or iPad.
-You should find your ebook in your Library.
+You should find your ebook in your Library, in the Device tab.

 Note: This azk file should only be used for testing.
 When you’re ready to publish, you will still upload the .mobi file generated by Vellum to Amazon.